microsoft/Flash_University/CLR_via_CSharp/CH13_Interfaces/Interfaces/Interfaces.md

 ## Class and Interface Inheritance
 - When inheriting a class, we inherit the method signatures
 - implementation of the methods
-    - Kind fo ties in nicely to what we saw last week with constraints.
+    - Kind of ties in nicely to what we saw last week with constraints.
 Constraints didn't modify method signature or implementation so they weren't 'new' or 'different' in the eyes of the CLR
 ## Defining an Interface
 - Interfaces can do a little more than just definte method signatures
 - He points us to IDisposable which we saw lastweek --> the method used to dispose of something
 - An interface is just like a type definition in the CLR
 - Generic interfaces (interfaces that can operate on any type T), exist --> Cannonically Collections or in filestore, ICollections
 ## Inheriting an Interface
-- This is kind of useless
-- major takeaways are best seen by example
 - what do we think the accessibilities of methods should be
     - remember what private, protected, public etc. mean and what the interface looks like in the CLR
 - What modifications, if any, will a method have by default (virtual, partial sealed etc.)